codefresh-io/cap-docs.codefresh.io/_docs/pipelines/configure-artifact-repository.md

 toc: true
 ---

-To run Argo Workflows that use artifacts, configure an artifact repository.
-Configure any Argo-supported, S3-compatible repository, such as AWS, GCS or Minio.
+To run Argo Workflows that share artifacts between steps in workflows, and view archived logs for completed workflows, configure an artifact repository.
+Configure any Argo-supported, S3-compatible repository, such as AWS, GCS or MinIO.
-Artifact repos are also required to archive pipeline logs when automatic logging is enabled for pipelines.

 To configure an artifact repository, do the following: